-In September 2014, Denise was appointed Assistant Director of Academic Services at The Teaching Center.
-Previously, she worked as the HHMI postdoctoral research scholar and fellow in science education, with a dual appointment in The Teaching Center and the Department of Biology at Washington University.
+In May 2017, Denise was appointed Associate Director for Graduate-Student and Postdoc Programs at the Center for Teaching and Learning.
+Serving as Assistant Director of Educational Development since 2014, Denise came to Washington University in 2013 as the HHMI postdoctoral research scholar and fellow in science education, with a dual appointment in the Center for Teaching and Learning and the Department of Biology at Washington University.

-Denise leads the WU-CIRTL program with Gina Frey, Beth Fisher, Kathy Miller (Professor and Chair of Biology), and the WU-CIRTL steering committee.
-This program has been developed in coordination with the 46-institution CIRTL network, with support from the National Science Foundation and the Great Lakes Higher Education Corporation.
+Denise leads the WU-CIRTL program with Gina Frey and Kathy Miller (Professor and Chair of Biology).
+This program has been developed in coordination with the 43-institution CIRTL network, with support from the National Science Foundation and the Great Lakes Higher Education Corporation.
 The mission of CIRTL (the Center for Integrating Research, Teaching, and Learning) is to improve undergraduate STEM education by training future faculty in evidence-based teaching.
-In addition to her work developing the local WU-CIRTL program, Denise teaches and facilitates several CIRTL cross-network offerings.
+In addition to her work developing the local WU-CIRTL program, Denise teaches and facilitates CIRTL cross-network offerings.

-Denise consults with graduate students and postdocs on teaching and professional-development in teaching, and she co-teaches, with Teaching Center and CIRCLE staff, the Introduction to Scholarship of Teaching and Learning (SoTL), a 1-credit course for graduate students and postdocs that is offered every fall and spring semesters.
+Denise consults with graduate students and postdocs on teaching and professional-development in teaching, and she is the lead instructor of the Introduction to Scholarship of Teaching and Learning (SoTL), a 1-credit course for graduate students and postdocs.
 Students in this course develop expertise in research methods that may be used to assess the effectiveness of specific teaching methods.
 The Introduction to SoTL course is an important component of the WU-CIRTL program.